Tuesday, July 8, 2008

 I reread The Declaration of Independence and found myself excited.

-I reread The Gettysburg Address and Macarthur’s farewell at West Point,
+I reread The Gettysburg Address and Macarthur’s farewell at

+And I was moved to tears.
 I could hear the voice of JFK in my head when I read his Inaugural Address and trembled at Martin Luther King’s words.

 Oh what was happening to me?